shaazib-tanvir/supply_chain/README.md

 # Blockchain Supply Chain Transparency
-This project showcases a smart contract that can be used in transparent supply chain with no trusted central authority.
+This project showcases a smart contract that can be used to implement a transparent supply chain with no trusted central authority.

 This is a submission to Smart India Hackathon 2025 problem statement SIH25045.